 Spend most of your Writer’s Workshop time on the exercise, which should last as long or as short as you need it to, day to day.

 For this exercise, you’ll need construction paper, a ruler, a hole punch, pencils, markers, brads, scissors, and the Parts of Speech printable to use as a reference.

 Make a flip book to help you learn each of the parts of speech.

 The biggest sheet is a full-size sheet of construction paper.
 Each page was reduced by one ruler’s width from the one underneath it.
-We just put our rulers down along the bottom edge, traced the edge with a pencil, and then cut along the line.
-We sharply creased each page so it would easily flip up along the crease mark.
-Then we hole punched the top and attached the whole flipbook together with brads.
+Put your ruler down along the bottom edge, trace the edge with a pencil, and then cut along the line.
+Sharply crease each page so it would easily flip up along the crease mark.
+Hole punch the top and attach the whole flipbook together with brads.

-On the back of each page, we used the Parts of Speech printable to help us define each part of speech.
-We also color-coordinated our printable with our flipbook so my visual kids could associate each color with its assigned part of speech.
-Then we came up with example words to create a word bank for each part of speech.
+Use the Parts of Speech printable to define each part of speech.
+If you want to, you can color-coordinate our printable with our flipbook so visual kids can associate each color with its assigned part of speech.
+Write example words on each page of the flip book to create a word bank for each part of speech.